 Holy perfunctory hype article, Batman!
 With The Dark Knight Rises (2012) dominating this week’s box office, four of our contributors give their ultimate bat-recommendations.
-Incidentally, the group includes newcomer François, whom you may recognise from the podcast.
+Incidentally, the group includes newcomer François, whom you may recognise from the DE Podcast.

 Gotham Central emphasises the uneasy relationship between its by-the-book detectives and the Dark Knight’s larger-than-life turf.
-The gritty art and excellent character work make each scene in which DC’s more colorful heroes and villains step into the panel feel as jarring as the Battlestar Galactica crashing into the set of Growing Pains (hopefully taking Kirk Cameron out in the conflagration).
+The gritty art and excellent character work make each scene in which DC’s more colorful heroes and villains appear feel as jarring as the Battlestar Galactica crashing into the set of Growing Pains.
 This contrast magnifies the struggles on both sides of the divide, fueling an interesting meditation on crime and vigilante justice.

 Batman: The Movie (1966)